PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

 }
 ```

-To make them more readable, we wrap them up into two static functions, identifying their usages, in `URLProtocolStub`.
+For clarity, we encapsulate these steps into two static functions within `URLProtocolStub`, signifying their specific roles.

 ```swift
 private class URLProtocolStub: URLProtocol {